pixelant/pxa_social_feed/README.md

 In configuration there are next fields:

 * Configuration name - *just a custom name*
-* Social ID - *ID of account where to fetch feed (for example, "pixelant.net" - Pixelant ID on a facebook)*
+* Social ID - *ID of account where to fetch feed (for example, "pixelant.net" - Pixelant ID on a facebook) or Instagram hashtag (with starting #)*
 * Limit - *minimum number of records to keep and fetch from feed at once*
 * Storage - *specify folder where to save feed items*
 * Token - *choose access token*